Entropy-Wasserstein regularization, defective local concentration and a cutoff criterion beyond non-negative curvature: Introduction

 Correspondingly, the \emph{mixing time} of the process $(X_k)_{k\ge 0}$ with initialization $\mu_0$ and precision $\varepsilon\in(0,1)$ is defined as

 The cutoff phenomenon is the observation that, in many situations, for any fixed $\eps \in (0,\frac12)$ the width of the mixing window

-is asymptotically much smaller than the mixing time $\tmixa{\eps}$ in the limit as the size of the system described by the Markov chain goes to infinity (this means that, to be rigorous, in the study of cutoff $\mu_0$, $\pi$, and the Markov chain $(X_k)_k$ implicitly depend on a size-parameter $n\in \N$).
-Traditionally, establishing cutoff is a difficult task, because it is complicated to compute the mixing time exactly; more recently, however, a different approach has emerged \cite{sal-2023, sal-2025-modern-aspects}, which aims to provide directly upper bounds on the mixing-window $\wmix(\eps)$ in terms of fundamental statistics and/or parameters of the Markov chain $(X_k)_k$ and its stationary distributions $\pi$.
-For example, \cite{sal-2025} proved for the Langevin dynamics that when $\pi$ is $\alpha$-log-concave and $X_0 = x$ is deterministic then
+is asymptotically much smaller than the mixing time $\tmixa{\eps}$, in the limit as the size of the system described by the Markov chain goes to infinity.
+To be rigorous, this means that in the study of cutoff $\mu_0 = \mu_0^{(n)}$, $\pi = \pi^{(n)}$, and the Markov chain $(X_k^{(n)})_k$ implicitly depend on a size-parameter $n\in \N$, although this dependence is not explicitly written to ease the notation; correspondingly, cutoff is then said to occur if for all $\eps\in(0,\frac12)$

+The cutoff phenomenon was initially discovered by Aldous, Diaconis and Shahshahani in the context of Markov chains describing card shuffling methods \cite{ald-1983,dia-1996, dia-sha-1981, ald-dia-1986}, and since then has been established for a large variety of different models.
+In spite of the abundance of examples, however, proving cutoff is traditionally a difficult task, because it is complicated to compute the mixing time exactly.
+More recently, however, a different approach has emerged \cite{sal-2023, sal-2025-modern-aspects}, which aims to provide directly upper bounds on the mixing-window $\wmix(\eps)$ in terms of fundamental statistics and/or parameters of the Markov chain $(X_k)_k$ and its stationary distributions $\pi$.
+For example, \cite{sal-2025-diffusions} proved for the Langevin dynamics that when $\pi$ is $\alpha$-log-concave and $X_0 = x$ is deterministic then

 where $\cpi{\pi}$ is the best constant in the Poincaré inequality for $\pi$,

 and where we use the symbol $\lesiep$ to denote inequalities up to positive multiplicative constants depending only on $\eps$.
 Analogous bounds were then proved also for the Proximal Sampler \cite{ped-sal-2025-bis} and for discrete Markov chains with non-negative Bakry--\'Emery curvature \cite{ped-sal-2025}.
 Besides being interesting on their own, one major advantage of estimates like \eqref{eq:mix-wind-non-neg-curv-diffusions} is that they lead to easily verifiable sufficient conditions for the occurrence of the cutoff phenomenon: for example, \eqref{eq:mix-wind-non-neg-curv-diffusions} for $\alpha =0$ implies that cutoff happens as soon as